kejia6002/fdafm/README.md

 	python ../library/approach_rpl_energy.py sample_reversed_extending_force_distance_curve_data approach_rpleng/

-7. analyze the rupture length of all retracting curves
+7. extrapolate the rupture length of all retracting curves

 	This algorithm finds the approximate location where a retraction curve returns to the baseline range from the adhesive region (below the x-axis).
 Specifically, it outputs the x-axis value of the first point on a force-distance curve with a y-value higher than the lower bound of the baseline region (i.e., the mean of the y-axis value of the user-defined baseline region minus 3 times the standard deviation).

-	Pass the folder of force_distance data (produced from step 3.3) to retract_ruplen_v2.py to analyze the rupture length from retracting data.
+	Pass the folder of the force_distance data (produced from step 3.3) to retract_ruplen_v2.py to extrapolate the rupture length from retracting data.

-	This script produces:
+	This step produces:

 	1. a folder of all interaction force-separation distance plots denoted with the associated rupture length.